Presidency of Harry S. Truman: End of World War II

-By April 1945, the Allied Powers, led by the United States, Great Britain, and the Soviet Union, were close to defeating Germany, but Japan remained a formidable adversary in the Pacific War.
+By April 1945, the Allied Powers were close to defeating Germany, but Japan remained a formidable adversary in the Pacific War.
 As vice president, Truman had been uninformed about major initiatives relating to the war, including the top-secret Manhattan Project, which was about to test the world's first atomic bomb.
 Although Truman was told briefly on the afternoon of April 12 that the Allies had a new, highly destructive weapon, it was not until April 25 that Secretary of War Henry Stimson told him the details of the atomic bomb, which was almost ready.
 Germany surrendered on May 8, 1945, ending the war in Europe.
 Truman's attention turned to the Pacific, where he hoped to end the war as quickly, and with as little expense in lives or government funds, as possible.

 With the end of the war drawing near, Truman flew to Berlin for the Potsdam Conference, to meet with Soviet leader Joseph Stalin and British leader Winston Churchill regarding the post-war order.
 Several major decisions were made at the Potsdam Conference: Germany would be divided into four occupation zones (among the three powers and France), Germany's border was to be shifted west to the Oder–Neisse line, a Soviet-backed group was recognized as the legitimate government of Poland, and Vietnam was to be partitioned at the 16th parallel.
 The Soviet Union also agreed to launch an invasion of Japanese-held Manchuria.
 While at the Potsdam Conference, Truman was informed that the Trinity test of the first atomic bomb on July 16 had been successful.
 He hinted to Stalin that the U.S. was about to use a new kind of weapon against the Japanese.
 Though this was the first time the Soviets had been officially given information about the atomic bomb, Stalin was already aware of the bomb project, having learned about it through espionage long before Truman did.